Dr Huw Lewis

 Huw joined the Met Office in 2006.
 His first position was working in the Radar Products team, primarily focused on improving the quantitative accuracy of radar precipitation observations.
 Huw then joined the Satellite Applications team working with observations derived from the GPS radio occultation technique.
 Huw's work focused on collaborating with other scientists as part of the GRAS SAF project team.

-Huw currently holds the post of Private Secretary to the Chief Scientist, working in support of Prof. Julia Slingo.
+Between 2010 and 2013, Huw held the post of Private Secretary to the Chief Scientist, working in support of Prof. Dame Julia Slingo OBE FRS.